primefaces/primefaces/docs/9_0/components/fileupload.md

 > You're free to choose `url-pattern` mapping, as long it doesn't conflict with an existing page

-### Removal of uploaded files merged from chunked file upload
+### Deleting aborted chunked uploads
-For Servlet 3.0 and up uploaded files (merged from chunks) are automatically removed from the internal (temporary) upload directory after the request was processed.
+For Servlet 3.0 and later versions, uploaded files are automatically removed from the internal upload directory after the request is destroyed.

-When you still use a Servlet 2.5 - container you need the add the following listener to your web.xml:
+If you're running a Servlet 2.5 container, you'll need to add the following listener to your web.xml:
 ```xml
 <listener>
 	<listener-class>org.primefaces.webapp.UploadedFileCleanerListener</listener-class>
 </listener>
 ```

-The single uploaded chunks also get put into an internal (temporary) upload directory.
+Chunks file are put into internal temporary upload directory `java.io.tmpdir`, they get removed:
-These chunk-files get removed
 1. after the last chunk is uploaded and the merged file is created
-2. when the users aborts the upload.
+2. when the user aborts the upload.

+Though it is recommended to run a cron-job that deletes incomplete uploaded files.

 ## More secure file upload